+"Banquet Space" means an Event Center that is used for serving and/or consuming food and/or beverages.

+"Event Center" means any dwelling unit (i) for which the occupant has made payment for transient use of the dwelling unit and (ii) is used for social gatherings or special events more than two times within a period of 12 consecutive months.

+"Nonresidential Use" means any use that is not permitted in a residential zoning district pursuant to the Zoning Ordinance, any use that constitutes an Unruly Gathering, as used in Article 10-13, and any use for which entrants pay an entry fee, unless such use is exempted under section 8-8-4 (C) or (D).

-- 1. "Online lodging marketplace" has the same meaning given to it in A.R.S. § 42-5076, as amended. - 2.
-"Online lodging operator" has the same meaning prescribed in A.R.S. § 42-5076, as amended, and includes an owner of a vacation rental or short-term rental that is not offered through an online lodging marketplace. - 3.
-"Owner" means any owner, as well as any agent of an owner, such as a landlord, property manager, or other designees, acting on behalf of the owner, who controls or otherwise regulates the occupancy or use of the property. - 4.
-"Short-term rental" or "vacation rental" whether used in conjunction, independently, or interchangeably, means any individually or collectively owned single-family or one-to-four-family house or dwelling unit or any unit or group of units in a condominium, cooperative or timeshare, that is also a transient public lodging establishment or owner-occupied residential home offered for transient use.
-Short-term rental and vacation rental do not include a unit that is used for any nonresidential use, including retail, restaurant, banquet space, event center or similar use. - 5.
-"Timely manner" means (1) within one hour after the initiation of contact with the owner's designee when the contact is made by a Police Department officer or employee for a complaint or incident that is reported to the Police Department and for which police officers have been called out to the owner's property due to such complaint or incident and where the police officers are at the owner's property at the time that such contact is initiated; and (2) within twenty-four hours after the initiation of contact with the owner's designee when the contact is made by a Police Department officer or employee or a code enforcement officer for a complaint or incident that is either reported to or directly observed by the Police Department personnel or a code enforcement officer and for which the police are not at the scene of the complaint or incident at the time that such contact is initiated.
+"Online Lodging Marketplace" has the same meaning given to it in A.R.S. § 42-5076, as amended.

+"Owner" means any owner, as well as any agent of an owner, such as a landlord or property manager, or other designees acting on behalf of the owner, who controls or otherwise regulates the occupancy or use of the property.

+"Short-erm rentalShort-Term Rental" orand "vacation rentalVacation Rental" are interchangeable for purposes of this Article, and meansmean any individually or collectively owned single-family or one-to-four-family house or dwelling unit or any unit or group of units in a condominium, cooperative or timeshare, that is also a transient public lodging establishment or owner-occupied residential home offered for transient use.
+Short-term rentalShort-Term Rental and vacation rentalVacation Rental do not include a unit that is used for any nonresidential useNonresidential Use, including retail, restaurant, banquet space, event centerEvent Center or similar use.

+"Special Event" has the same meaning given to it in section 8-8-2.

+"Timely Manner" means: (a) within one hour after the initiation of contact with the Owner's designee when the contact is made by a Police Department officer or employee for a complaint or incident that is reported to the Police Department and for which police officers have been dispatched to the Owner's propertydue to such complaint or incident; and (b) within 24 hours after the initiation of contact with the Owner's designee when the contact is made by a Police Department officer or employee or a code enforcement officer for a complaint or incident that is either reported to or directly observed by the Police Department personnel or a code enforcement officer and for which the police are not at the scene of the complaint or incident at the time that such contact is initiated.

-Section 10-14-3 Compliance with lawsShort-Term Rental Registration Required; Required Information; Penalties
+Section 10-14-3 Compliance with laws Short-Term Rental Registration Required; Required Information